-- Inpatient Treatment: Inpatient treatment involves living at a drug rehab center for the duration of treatment, which typically lasts 30 days to 18 months (or more, if needed), depending on the severity of the addiction.
+- Inpatient Treatment: Inpatient treatment involves living at a drug rehab center for the duration of treatment, which typically lasts for 30 days to 18 months (or more, if needed), depending on the severity of the addiction.

 Substance abuse is of great concern to medical and mental health professionals.
-Decades of scientific research on substance abuse treatment has helped drug rehab facilities develop highly effective therapeutic techniques for helping patients overcome addiction to Xanax and other drugs.
+Decades of scientific research on substance abuse treatment has helped drug rehab facilities develop highly effective therapeutic techniques for helping patients overcome addictions to Xanax and other drugs.

-For example, cognitive behavioral therapy is an effective and reliable treatment option in which a trained therapist helps patients identify the unhealthy thoughts and behavior patterns that led to the substance abuse.
+For example, cognitive behavioral therapy is an effective and reliable treatment option in which a trained therapist helps patients to identify the unhealthy thoughts and behavior patterns that led to substance abuse.
 Therapists then help their patients identify attractive alternative behaviors—such as hobbies, exercise, and enjoyable employment—to use as coping skills for the unpleasant emotions and experiences that once were solved with drugs.